ChatMol/ChatMol/README.md

 4. To start a new chat session, just enter the following in the PyMOL command line: `chat new`.
 This will let ChatMol clear the conversation history.

+5. All above usage can be performed with a browser-based user interface: http://xp.chatmol.org/chatmol.html.
+It use a local communication channel between your browser and the ChatMol plugin in PyMOL.

 ![img](./assets/img_ss.png)